andymac1091/CASA0005book/docs/03-prac3.md

 Both our Austemp and exactAus are raster bricks.
 A brick is similar to a stack except it is now stored as one file instead of a collection.

-Let's now re-run compute our histogram for Australia in March
+Let's re-compute our histogram for Australia in March

 We could just use hist like we have done before